RichardsGroup/CIV_Distance/README.md

 See ``example.ipynb`` for a walkthrough.

 <sup>1</sup>If you wish to work with linearly scaled EWs instead, simply set the parameter ``logEW=False``.
+This will compute CIV distance in a scaled EW-blueshift (rather than logEW-blueshift) space.
 However, we advise against this as the CIV distance metric is much more meaningful at low EWs when using the default logarithmic scale.

 ----